-In 2018, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
+Our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
 Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family and other relationships, including those relationships described under "Certain Relationships and Related Person Transactions," our board of directors determined that none of Drs.
 Goeddel and Schnell, Messrs.
-Leschly, Svennilson and Tichenor and Ms. Hooper, representing six of our nine directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
+Leschly, Svennilson and Tichenor and Ms. Hooper, representing six of our nine directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Rule 5605(a) (2) of the Nasdaq Listing Rules.
 Dr. Woodhouse is not considered independent because he currently serves as our Chief Executive Officer.
-Mr. Rieflin is not considered independent because he served as our Chief Scientific Officer.
+Mr. Rieflin is not considered independent because he served as our Chief Executive Officer within the past three years.
+Dr. Chen is not considered independent because he currently serves as our Chief Scientific Officer.
 Our board of directors also determined that each member of the audit, compensation and nominating and corporate governance committees satisfies the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable.
 In making these determinations on the independence of our directors, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.